Best Thick Canned Salsa Recipe with Step-by-Step Tutorial

 Nope, you don’t have to can salsa – you can freeze salsa!
 Just let the finished salsa cool enough to put into freezer safe containers and be sure to leave a good 2-inches headspace to allow for expansion.

-TIP: If you are freezing, you can put as much peppers or other fresh ingredients you want in the salsa.
-You don’t have to worry about low-acid food ratios or anything if you’re not canning to make them shelf stable.
+TIP: A bonus to freezing salsa is that you can put as many peppers or other fresh ingredients you want in the salsa, including more fresh cilantro.
+You don’t have to worry about low-acid food ratios if you’re not canning to make them shelf stable.

 After 30 minutes, the salsa will have cooked down, looking nice and salsa-y, with flavors all melded into yummy goodness.

-Fill pint jars with salsa leaving a 1/2-inch headspace, attach lids and place in canner.
+Fill pint jars with salsa leaving a 1/2-inch headspace, attach lids and place in a boiling water bath canner.

 That’s it – you’ve made and canned your own salsa!!

-Having home-canned garden salsa in the depths of winter is always worth it.
+Having homemade canned salsa from garden fresh ingredients in the depths of winter is always worth it.
 Not only do you save money, it can’t compare with the typical flavorless bottled stuff!

 Ingredients

-- 7 cups chopped cored, peeled tomatoes (if using a food processor, no need to peel)
+- 7 cups chopped cored, peeled tomatoes (if using a food processor, no need to peel), about 4-6 pounds depending on how big cores are and how much needs to be cut out and if processing

 - 1½ cups chopped onion

-- 1½ cups mild chopped green chili peppers *anaheim, ancho, or even red/yellow sweet for a milder salsa
+- 1½ cups mild chopped green chili peppers *anaheim, poblano, or even red/yellow sweet for a milder salsa

 - 1/2 cup jalapeños ** finely chopped (and seeded if you’d like – leaving the seeds makes it spicer)